-DEPT. 14 - FIELD CROPS, VEGETABLE & FRUIT PROJECTS Junior
+DEPT. 14 - FIELD CROPS, VEGETABLE & FRUIT PROJECTS

 Open to any member enrolled in Field Crops, Fruits, and Vegetable Garden projects.
 Members limited to one exhibit per entry number.
 Exhibitors must identify oat, barley, wheat, or soybean variety on entry tag.
+Annuals are plants that are planted each year.
+Perennials are plants that live more than 2 years.

-DIVISION 139 - Threshed Small Grains
+DIVISION 136 - Threshed Small Grains

 Exhibits must be displayed in one-gallon clear Ziploc bags.
-Entries must be from current or previous crop year.
+Entries must be from the current or previous crop year.